ermshiperete/DigitaleBriefwahl/CREATE_RELEASE.md

 ### Windows

 - The binaries for Windows are built on TC.
-It might be necessary to upload the artifacts from the last build to the `Releases` folder so that squirrel can properly calculate the delta files.
-Also, delete old versions from `Releases` that are no longer needed.
+The artifacts from the last release will be automatically downloaded from GitHub into the `Releases` folder so that squirrel can properly calculate the delta files, but it might necessary to delete old versions from `Releases` that are no longer needed.
 - Run the build from https://build.palaso.org/viewType.html?buildTypeId=DigitaleBriefwahl
 - Download the generated artifacts and attach to GitHub release